opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-examples/deprecated/dataset-theme-rdf.rst

 .. code-block:: xml
-    :caption: The categories are selected from the EU theme vocabulary
+    :caption: The categories are selected from a Swiss controlled vocabulary
     :emphasize-lines: 6,7

     <?xml version="1.0" encoding="utf-8" ?>